Edvige Carboni: Life

 Edvige Carboni was born in Sassari on the evening of 2 May 1880 as the second of six children to Giovanni Battista Carboni (d.
 1937) and Maria Domenica Pinna (d.
 1910); her sister was Paulina (b.
 1895) and she also had four brothers (including Galdino (15 April 1889 – 7 March 1977)) and at least one other sister.
 Carboni received her baptism on the following 4 May 1880 from the vice-parish priest Sanna.
 She received her Confirmation in 1884 from Mgr.
 Eliseo Giordano and made a vow to remain chaste in 1885.
 She started school in 1886 and finished three grades of education.

 Her mother recalled Carboni's birth and told her that on that occasion she had seen a luminous host in the monstrance and would tell her daughter this because: "If I die, you must receive Holy Communion every day and you should be very good, because Jesus, a few moments after you were born, showed me a host, as I have told you".
-Another odd phenomenon that took place after her birth was a supernatural branding of the Cross on her breast formed from her own flesh.

-Her mother taught her embroidery as a child and she would work with her father in the embroidery business.
-She also spent time in the convent of the Sisters of Saint Vincent in Alghero where the nuns led a course in embroidery.
+Her mother taught her embroidery as a child, and she would work with her father in the embroidery business.
+She also spent time in the convent of the Sisters of Saint Vincent in Alghero, where the nuns led a course in embroidery.
 Her mother's frail health saw her tend to the education and care of her younger siblings as well as other domestic duties.

 Carboni made her First Communion in 1891.
-She wanted to become a nun in 1895 but her mother disapproved of it and she took this disapproval as a sign of the will of God.
-In 1895 her sister Paulina was born; at that point she had brothers and no sister.
-From 1896 her visions of Jesus and Mary became ever more frequent.
+She wanted to become a nun in 1895, but her mother disapproved of it and she took this disapproval as a sign of the will of God.
+In 1895, her sister Paulina was born.
+From 1896, her visions of Jesus and Mary became ever more frequent.
 She became a professed member of the Third Order of Saint Francis in 1906 and belonged to an association known as the Friends of Saint Thérèse of the Child Jesus; she began recording her thoughts in a spiritual journal.
-Her mother died in 1910 and her responsibilities tripled.
+Her mother died in 1910, and her responsibilities tripled.